jrbromberg/bank-emails-to-spreadsheet/README.md

 # Setup

 _NOTE: My preference was to setup a new Gmail account to host the spreadsheet and script.
-This felt safer to me but I don't see an issue with using only a personal Gmail account.
+This felt safer but I don't see an issue with using only a personal Gmail account.
 Modify setup as needed to use one Gmail account that receives bank alerts directly from the bank and hosts the spreadsheet and script._

 ### 1. Host gmail account
 Create a new Gmail account.
 Use whatever name you like.
 I recommend using your personal email as the backup email.